This is my mega-post about MLM Success.

 Study the top earners from just about any company and here’s what you’ll quickly discover:

-- They make most of their income from one to three of those people
+- They make most of their income from jut one to three of those people.

-I think we can all learn some valuable lessons from these trends.
-Knowing this upfront is more than half the battle.
+I think we can learn some valuable lessons from these trends.
+Knowing this information upfront is more than half the battle.

 Studying People Who Don’t Achieve MLM Success

 If you want to be successful in network marketing, look at the masses and do the opposite.
 Look at what most people in our industry do (which isn’t much) and do the opposite of what they do.

 Instead of treating this like a hobby, treat it like a business you have ONE MILLION DOLLARS invested in.
 Come up with a solid marketing plan and daily mode of operations.
 Invest in your business education and focus on improving your skills.
 Find a mentor and follow their lead.
 Instead of talking with one prospect per day, talk to 30 prospects per day.